Skip to main content

 • “Of course, it's not perfect—the interface feels a bit crude in places, the controls could be more intuitive, and the optimization needs some polishing—but seriously, it's a free strategy game that beats many paid titles in terms of playability and strategic depth.”

-• “The game lags so badly that multiplayer is essentially unplayable.
-I'm not talking about mild stuttering but full-on minute-long input delays, which make any kind of tactical movement impossible (and no, my internet isn't garbage; it's pretty good).”
+• “The game lags so bad that multiplayer is essentially unplayable, not some mild stuttering but full minute-long input delay which makes any kind of tactical movement impossible (and no, my internet isn't garbage, it's pretty good).”

 • grinding